salido/ios-challenge/README.md

 4. The user should be able to access their shopping cart at any time.

 ## Expectations
-1. You can model data supplied by the API in a way that is simple and makes sense.
+1. You can model data supplied by the API in a way that is simple and makes sense
-2. You can take modeled information and create an easily digestible UI around it.
+2. You can take modeled information and create an easily digestible UI around it
-3. You can utilize appropriate frameworks to make your code fast, simple, and DRY.
+3. You can utilize appropriate frameworks to make your code fast, simple, and DRY
-4. You can take a set of business requirements from end-to-end, keeping in mind how the user will interact with the final product.
+4. You can take a set of business requirements from end-to-end, keeping in mind how the user will interact with the final product

 ## Other Notes
 - Your application must be written in Objective-C
-- You do not need to:
+- You DO NOT need to:
-	- Save an order or session if the app enters the background.
-If the user presses the home button, you can just log them out and present the login screen when the app is launched again.
+	- Save the user's session if the app enters the background.
+If the user presses the home button, his/her shopping cart data will be lost
-	- Handle payment.
-Assume all items are free.
+	- Handle a checkout or payment - asume all items are free
-	- Have fancy UI.
-You can make the interface as barebones as you'd like.
+	- Have a fancy UI - you can make the interface as barebones as you'd like
-	- Account for screen rotation.
+	- Account for screen rotation
-	- Account for iPhone displays.
-Focus on iPads in fixed landscape orientation.
+	- Account for iPhone displays - focus on iPads in a fixed landscape orientation
 - You can:
-	- Use (free) 3rd party frameworks and libraries, if needed.
+	- Use any (free) 3rd party frameworks and libraries as you see fit

-- While it isn't required, it is recommended that you write simple tests for your validations.
+- While not an explicit requirement, we encourage you to write simple tests for your validations

 - Evaluation:
 	We are judging your work based on the following criteria: